frida/frida-website/_i18n/en/_docs/javascript-api.md

 +   `Memory.protect(address, size, protection)`: update protection on a region of memory, where `protection` is a string of the same format as `Process.enumerateRanges()`.
+    Return a boolean indicating whether the operation is done successfully or not.

     For example: